arash-mazidi/SearchRepo/README.md

 * "github_username" --> Authentication of APIs needs token and username of a github account.
 You should input your github username.

-## How Wasmizer works?
+## How SearchRepo works?
 1- It searches for repositories based on the keywords and save them in the AllRepositories.csv file.

 2- It filters repositories that include the symptoms and save them in the FilteredRepositories.csv file.

-## How to launch Wasmizer?
+## How to launch SearchRepo?

-You can clone and run the SearchRepositories:
+You can clone and run the SearchRepo:

 1- Clone the project: Open a Command Prompt (cmd.exe), use this command: git clone https://github.com/arash-mazidi/SearchRepositories.git